 Universities and other HEIs introduced programmes of studies in Information Technology as this discipline evolved itself to a multidisciplinary discipline.
 Information Technology is growing rapidly.
 Increasing applications of computers in almost all areas of human endeavor has led to vibrant industries with concurrent rapid change in technology.
 Unlike other basic disciplines, developing core competency in this discipline that can be reasonably stable becomes a challenge.
 In India, it was initially introduced at the Master (postgraduate) level as MCA and M.Tech.
 Later on, engineering programmes such as B.Tech and B.E in Computer Science & Engineering and in Information Technology were introduced in various engineering College/Institutions to cater to the growing demand for trained engineering manpower in IT industries.
-Simultaneously, BSc and MSc programmes with specialization in Information Technology are being planned and introduced in different colleges and institutions.
+Simultaneously, BSc and MSc programmes with specialization in Information Technology were introduced to train manpower in this highly demanding area.
+B.Sc in Information Technology are being planned and introduced in different colleges and institutions.